Japanese Baby and Toddler Recipe: Miso Soup

 ∥ Miso soup does not freeze or refrigerate well, so to maintain the flavor, I advise against it.

 ∥ It’s perfectly acceptable (and encouraged!) for your child to drink straight from the bowl after they’ve eaten the tofu and wakame.
-Make sure to give them a bowl that’s an appropriate size to drink from, like this one.
+Make sure to give them a bowl that’s an appropriate size to drink from, like these ones.

 japanese food placement